 Chicago First Alert Weather: Sunny weekend ahead

-CBS 2 Meteorologist Ed Curran has a check on the extended forecast.
+CBS 2 Meteorologist Gerard Jebaily has a look at the extended forecast.

 View CBS News In